andrew-field/projecteuler-go/README.md

 2.
 ![Because sharing (after solving for yourself) is caring.](images/reason2.jpg)

 **Solve the challenges youself first.** After you have solved a challenge then please feel free to comment on the revelant issue if you would like and make suggestions!
+There are forums on the website itself as well which is a good place for discussion though it seems mostly people just posting their code.
+This repository is more _Go_ specific.

 Library details.